ITU-BDSA23-GROUP23/Chirp/Docs/report.md

 ## Build, test, release, and deployment

 We aimed to introduce singlefile releases, but prioritized new features and other requirements, delaying its implementation.
 The infrequent releases resulted from both postponing until singlefile capability and a lack of defined milestones for stable functionality.
-Our continuous work in progress and insufficient release planning contributed to this pattern.
+Insufficient release planning, and constant development on important features contributed to this pattern.
+Since different features were almost always under development, we rarely felt our program was in a stable, shippable state.

+Back when we were developing Chirp.CLI, we had a more solid release schedule.
+This is because it was the primary distribution of the software.
+When the project transitioned into a Razor application, the primary distribution became our Azure Web App, and our releases became way less frequent.
+Releases of our Razor application would also be quite difficult to use (since it requires docker), and would lack all online functionality.
+So for an ordinary user there would be absolutely no reason to run our code from releases.

 BLABLA automatic deployment from main